tomheno/docs/source/docs/resources.md

 This example will only include featured categories in search results.

-### Has Many {#relations-has-many}
+### Managing Multiple Related Records {#relations-multiple}

-Relation managers are components that allow administrators to list, create, and edit related records without leaving the parent record's edit page.
+Relation managers are components that allow administrators to list, create, attach, edit, detach and delete related records without leaving the parent record's edit page.
 Resource classes contain a static `relations()` method that is used to register relation managers for your resource.

 To create a relation manager, you can use: